Tips on Building Online Authority

-As of this writing, my personal website outranked a Wikipedia page for a person with the same name and finally became the first result in Google (at this moment at least).
+As of this writing, my personal website outranked a Wikipedia page for a person with the same name and finally became the first result in Google.
 Time to sum up a couple of things I think have helped me build some online authority up to this point.

 Creating content and publishing blog posts is extremely important when building your online presence.
 True, but that sh*t needs traction!
 This is where the snowball effect comes in; creating content AROUND your content.
 Wrote a blog post?
 Post a link to it on Twitter!
 Maybe even grab some inspiring quotes from it and post them on Instagram.
 Some posts are even worth turning into small podcasts.
 There's a huge amount of possibilities to get your content noticed.
 Be creative and resourceful!